vuejs/rfcs/active-rfcs/0000-function-api.md

 We [respectfully](https://github.com/vuejs/rfcs/blob/function-apis/active-rfcs/0000-function-api.md#type-issues-with-class-api) [disagree](https://github.com/vuejs/rfcs/pull/17#issuecomment-494242121).

-This RFC also provide strictly superior logic composition and better type inference than the Class API.
+This RFC also provides strictly superior logic composition and better type inference than the Class API.
 As it stands, the only "advantage" the Class API has is familiarity - and we don't believe it's enough to outweigh the benefits this RFC provides over it.

 ## This looks like React, why don't I just use React?

 First, the template syntax doesn't change, and you are not forced to use this API for your `<script>` sections at all.

 Second, if you use React, you'll most likely be using React Hooks.
 This API is certainly inspired by React hooks, but it works fundamentally differently and is rooted in Vue's very own reactivity system.
 In addition, [we believe this API addresses a number of important usability issues in React Hooks](#comparison-with-react-hooks).
-If you cannot put up with this API, you will most likely hate React Hooks even more.
+If you cannot put up with this API, you will most likely dislike React Hooks even more.

 # Summary